 What Exactly is Gear Lust?

-I currently own 10 pairs of cross-country skis and about eight sets of cross-country ski boots.
-Believe it or not, this isn’t extreme compared to fellow Nordic nerds.
+I currently own about a dozen pairs of cross-country skis and just as many sets of cross-country ski boots.
+Believe it or not, this isn’t extreme compared to some of my fellow Nordic nerds.
+And, I’ve swapped out various sets of skis over the years.

 Support Tahoe Trail Guide with a financial contribution via PayPal (single contribution) or Patreon (reoccurring contributions).
 Your support of Tahoe Trail Guide is very much appreciated!